Actions & Inputs

 Note

-props are set on the form input level.
-If you want to add validation rules or set the name of this component, please refer to the Form component
+The name & rules props are set on the form input level.
+To add validation rules, or set the name of this component, see the form page

 The Checkbox has a range of props that can be used to define an appropriate experience for different use cases.
 Use this component as a controlled component, for instance where you have a custom validation mechanism.